AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 * Create a folder called “project” and put all the code in there.
 * Inside the folder “project” create another folder called “data”, and store the csv files in there.
-* Have a Main_project.py file, which will get the latest data, and run analysis on the latest data, and store the updated results in the results.json file.
+* Have a Main_project.py file, which will get the latest data, run analysis on the latest data, and store the updated results in the results.json file.
 * Save the results.json file in the “project” folder